jeremykenedy/laravel-admin/readme.md

 ### Quick Project Setup
 1. Run `sudo git clone https://github.com/jeremykenedy/laravel-admin.git laravel-admin`
-2. Run `composer update` from the projects root folder
+2. Run `sudo composer update` from the projects root folder
+3. Run `bower update` from the projects root folder
+4. Run `sudo gulp copyfiles` from the projects root folder
+5. Run `sudo gulp` from the projects root folder
+  * NOTE: In production run `sudo gulp --production`
-3. From the projects root run `cp .env.example .env`
+6. From the projects root run `cp .env.example .env`
-4. Configure your .env file
+7. Configure your `.env` file

 .working here.

-~~7.
+~~8.
 From the projects root run `php artisan migrate`
-8. From the projects root run `sudo chmod -R 777 ../laravel-admin`
+9. From the projects root run `sudo chmod -R 777 ../laravel-admin`
-9. Go to your browser and refresh the projects page.
+10. Go to your browser and refresh the projects page.
-10. From the projects root run `sudo chmod -R 755 ../laravel-admin`~~
+11. From the projects root run `sudo chmod -R 755 ../laravel-admin`~~

 ### Commonly Used Folders and Files Structure
 ```